<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3 class="wp-block-heading"><a href="https://optionscorp.com/discharge-planning/"><strong>Hospital Discharge and Recovery Support</strong></a></h3>

-<p>After a hospital stay, many seniors need temporary help during recovery at home.</p>
+<p>After a hospital stay, a lot of seniors need some temporary help getting back on their feet at home.</p>

-<p>Discharge support services include:</p>
+<p>Discharge support usually includes:</p>

 <ul class="wp-block-list">